-For over four decades, we’ve worked in partnership with the UK water industry towards our shared vision of a world with clean water, decent toilets and good hygiene for everyone, everywhere.
+For over four decades, we’ve worked in partnership with the UK water industry towards our shared vision of clean water, decent toilets and good hygiene.

 A strong foundation